AMENDED AND RESTATED BY-LAWS OF

 - Establish a payment plan as appropriate.

-- Assess a fee of 10% per month on memberships delinquent by more than 30 days.
+- Assess a fee of up to 10% per month on memberships delinquent by more than 30 days.

 - Refer memberships delinquent by more than 180 days for action under Article III, Section 4, Suspension and Expulsion.